Ali Saleh Kahlah al-Marri: Arrest

 The Peoria Journal Star reports that al-Marri's initial arrest in December 2001 was at a routine traffic stop in Peoria, Illinois.
 He was held by federal authorities in civilian jails in Peoria and New York City as a material witness.
-FBI agent Ali Soufan's questioning of Mohammed al Qahtani led to the terrorism charges against al-Marri, as al Qahtani identified him as a relative.

 In 2002, the government charged Al-Marri with making false statements to the FBI and to financial institutions, identity fraud, and credit card fraud.
 He was alleged to be in possession of more than 1750 credit card numbers, along with the names of the account holders, none of which were his.
 He was also alleged to be in possession of falsified identification documents.
 Additionally, he was alleged to have used a telephone card to call a number in Dubai linked to Mustafa al-Hawsawi, a reputed al-Qaeda financier.

 After searching al-Marri's computer, federal agents found folders labeled "jihad arena" and "chem," which contained information on hydrogen cyanide.
 This is a poisonous gas produced in large quantities in the U.S. and is among chemical warfare agents that cause general poisoning.
 They also reportedly found lectures by Osama bin Laden and links to websites related to weaponry and satellite equipment.

 After the Bush administration classified al-Marri as an "enemy combatant" in 2003, it dropped those federal charges and transferred him to military custody at Naval Consolidated Brig, in Charleston, South Carolina.
 He had been arrested while a legal resident of the United States.